CMSgov/beneficiary-fhir-data/docs/rfcs/0022-beneficiary-merging.md

 These potential solutions fall under a spectrum of tradeoffs between "correctness" and level of effort for consumers.
 The links-based approach is the most correct approach from a FHIR perspective, but requires the most effort from our peering partners and potentially from downstream users as well.
+Using links with `seealso` rather than `replaces`/`replaced-by` makes the relationship between current and previous records less explicit, but provides more flexibility for handling un-merge operations (based on kill-credit) since we're no longer making a statement on identity between links.